prizoner627/Synchronizer-Token-Pattern/README.md

 ### Description

 Upon successful user login, the server generates a Session ID and a CSRF Token for the session.
 Session ID is set as a browser cookie.
 When user submits the form, The server validates whether the Session ID and CSRF Token matches.
 When user logs out Session ID and CSRF Token are deleted from the server making them unusable.

+### About Project and Author

+I did this as an assignment for the subject Web Security (WS) when I was studying in the second year second semester of Cyber Security degree at Sri Lanka Institute of Information Technology (SLIIT).